kazeburo/HTTP-Entity-Parser/README.md

 # DESCRIPTION

-HTTP::Entity::Parser is PSGI compliant HTTP Entity parser.
-This module also has compatibility with [HTTP::Body](https://metacpan.org/pod/HTTP::Body).
-Unlike HTTP::Body, HTTP::Entity::Parser reads HTTP entity from PSGI's env `$env->{'psgi.input'}` and parse it.
+HTTP::Entity::Parser is a PSGI-compliant HTTP Entity parser.
+This module also is compatible with [HTTP::Body](https://metacpan.org/pod/HTTP::Body).
+Unlike HTTP::Body, HTTP::Entity::Parser reads HTTP entities from PSGI's environment `$env->{'psgi.input'}` and parses it.
-This module support application/x-www-form-urlencoded, multipart/form-data and application/json.
+This module supports application/x-www-form-urlencoded, multipart/form-data and application/json.

 # METHODS